MPL 3x3x1 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-It's also worth noting that miniscule components of these magnets are able to hinder the diagnostic process in case of swallowing.
+- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
+Additionally, miniscule components of these magnets can be problematic in medical diagnosis after entering the body.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.